Keep Up With McLean!

 The Adult Inpatient Services are covered by most insurance providers.
 McLean Hospital accepts Medicare, Massachusetts Medicaid, and many private insurance and managed care plans.

-Danielle Dahle, MD, Medical Director
+Joel Solomon, MD, Medical Director

 Karen Slifka, RN, MS, CS, Nurse Director